claytonto/ChewChew/README.md

 #ChewChew
-An app that locates places to eat near train stations!
+A Swift app that finds and directs you to places to eat near train stations!

 ##### Dependencies
 SwiftyJSON